 The programs in Latin America include USAC programs in Chile (Santiago) and Costa Rica (Heredia, Puntarenas, and San Ramón); CIEE programs in Argentina (Buenos Aires), Chile (Santiago and Valparaíso), Dominican Republic (Santiago), Mexico (Guanajuato), and Peru (Lima).
 They also include the CIC Latin America Health, Nutrition, and Environmental Issues Program in Santiago, Dominican Republic.
 For information about other international study programs in Spanish, contact International Programs Study Abroad.

 Participation in a number of different programs allows the department to offer study abroad opportunities that take into account a variety of student interests and needs.
 Credit earned in these or other study abroad programs may be applied toward the requirements for the Spanish minor.
 The amount of credit that may be accepted varies according to the program.

 Interested students should contact the department's study abroad advisor.
 Credit earned in study abroad programs other than those listed above counts as transfer credit and is subject to the 3 s.h. maximum allowed for the minor.

-Students who plan to use their work toward a minor in Spanish as academic background for earning teacher licensure should contact the Office of Student Services about requirements.
+Students who plan to use their work toward a minor in Spanish as academic background for earning teacher licensure should contact the College of Education's Office of Student Services about requirements.